Writing Contest for Teachers & Educators

 Directions for submitting the entry:

-- Include writer’s name, address, phone number, school and district.
+- Include writer’s name, address, phone number, school and district, and email address.

 - Articles limited to 1500 words.

-- Click on the Contests tab to read previous winners’ essays at cateweb.org.
+- Visit CATEweb.org and click on the Contests and Awards tab to read previous winners’ essays.

 Professional Writing Contest Winners